-- · identify the contract with a customer; - · identify the performance obligations in the contract; - determine the transaction price; - · allocate the transaction price to the performance obligations in the contract; and - · recognize revenue when (or as) the entity satisfies a performance obligation.
+- identify the contract with a customer; - identify the performance obligations in the contract; - determine the transaction price; - allocate the transaction price to the performance obligations in the contract; and - recognize revenue when (or as) the entity satisfies a performance obligation.

-During the reported years, the Company did not generate revenues, other than immaterial amounts received from an out-licensing agreement signed in 2014 with Perrigo Company plc., which have been included as non-operating income.
+During the years included in these financial statements, the Company did not generate revenues, other than immaterial amounts received from an out-licensing agreement signed in 2014 with Perrigo Company plc., which have been included in non-operating income.